vorSherer/code-201-prework/prework/windows/04_updating_terminal.md

 # Nothing below here will change how your terminal looks, rather, it will change some things about how it works.

+# This allows you to open html files in Chrome more easily by typing "chrome filename".
+alias chrome="/mnt/c/Program\ Files\ \(x86\)/Google/Chrome/Application/chrome.exe"

 # This allows you to switch between the Ubuntu root and your Windows Root.

 # wr evaluates to the absolute path to your Windows user's root.